wasabipesto/nice-client/README.md

 This script connects to my server running the [nice-backend](https://github.com/wasabipesto/nice-backend) at `https://nice.wasabipesto.com`.

 When you GET the `/claim` endpoint, the backend returns details of a range to search from the database.
 Each range is a set of numbers, represented in base 10, alongisde a base to use for representations.
-The entire possible set of numbers valid in the selected base is divided up into fields of a maximum of 300000000 numbers.
-This range takes my computer about one hour to process, so once you request a range the claim is valid for two hours (after which the backend may give this claim to someone else).
+The entire possible set of numbers valid in the selected base is divided up into fields of a maximum of 1e9 numbers.
+This range takes my computer anywhere from 2-7 hours to process, so once you request a range the claim is valid for twelve hours (after which the backend may give this claim to someone else).

 When you request a claim, you can optionally include a username in the format `/claim?username=asfaloth`.
 An example claim response looks like this: